devaraj22/IBM-project/README.md

 - Python 3.8+
 - Docker (for containerized deployment)
-- Ollama (for local AI processing)
+- Ollama (for local AI processing) with granite3.2-vision model

 ## 🔧 Installation